-Our third-party vendor, 2U is responsible for all marketing of the online programs (MPH@GW, MHA@GW and DrPH@GW).
+Our third-party vendor, 2U, is responsible for all marketing of the online programs (MPH@GW, MHA@GW and DrPH@GW).
 Given the virtual nature of the programs, all marketing and recruitment is also virtual.
-2U employs web-based marketing strategies including retargeting ads, Google analytics, organic leads and subscriptions to Facebook, LinkedIn and Google for posting ads.
+2U employs web-based marketing strategies, including retargeting ads, Google analytics, organic leads and subscriptions to Facebook, LinkedIn and Google for posting ads.
 As 2U also markets for other universities, they have a database of individuals interested in public health and can also target these prospective applicants for GW admission.
-Lastly, 2U hosts a number of informational webinars on financial aid, the student experience and degree requirements and open houses.
+Last, 2U hosts several informational webinars on financial aid, the student experience, degree requirements and open houses.

 A dedicated team of 2U admissions personnel contact prospective applicants via email and phone.
-They provide assistants through the entire application process and through to matriculation.
+They provide assistants through the entire application process and matriculation.
 Early priority and priority deadlines, set by 2U, further encourage applicants to commit to the online programs.
 2U hosts virtual touring of classes and webinars for admitted students.
 As a result of these strategies, the meld rates are considerably lower in the online programs compared to the residential programs.